Skip to content Skip to footer

-If there are two things I enjoy doing, almost equally, it is writing and embroidering.
+If there are two things I enjoy doing, almost equally, they are writing and embroidering.
 While one is a rewarding career choice, the other is a cherished hobby that has taught me some amazing life lessons.

-Simply put, embroidery refers to the technique of decorating any material such as fabric or canvas, using a needle and thread.
-It is a creative handiwork, capable of bringing alive any pattern or background design within minutes.
+Simply put, embroidery is the technique of decorating materials, such as fabric or canvas, with a needle and thread.
+It is a creative work of art, capable of bringing any pattern or background design to life in minutes.

-The art of embroidery came into existence as early as 30,000 BC.
-Since then, it has been appreciated and celebrated across diverse cultures, all over the world including India, China, Middle East, ancient Persia, Japan, Medieval England, and Europe.
+The art of embroidery dates back as early as 30,000 BC.
+Since then, it has been appreciated and celebrated across diverse cultures worldwide, including India, China, the Middle East, ancient Persia, Japan, Medieval England, and Europe.

 According to Greek mythology, Goddess Athena was exceptionally skilled in weaving and embroidery, and it was she who was challenged to a competition by a mere mortal, a maiden named Arachne.